 - You can change or cancel your reservation via camping.bcparks.ca or by calling 1-800-689-9025 (1-519-858-6161 internationally)

 - Reservation changes or cancellations must be made by the account holder who made the original booking

 - To change your reservation to a different campground or park, you must cancel and re-book

 - Reservations cannot be transferred or sold to another party, and attempting to do so will lead to cancellation without refund

 - Parks have differing rules about when you can alter your arrival date (see the reservations policy page for the park you are visiting for details)

 - If you cancel a reservation before your arrival, any applicable camping fees will be refunded (subject to our cancellation policies)

-- All transaction fees, including change and cancellation fees and call centre surcharges, are non-refundable
+- All transaction fees, including change and cancellation fees and phone-booking surcharges, are non-refundable

 Additional transaction fees for changes and cancellations